Skip to content

 Background

-The committee's membership includes underwriters from the Lloyd's market and the International Underwriting Association (IUA).
-It has no regulatory authority but operates as an industry self-governance mechanism that effectively sets the cost floor for shipping through designated zones.
+The committee's membership spans underwriters from the Lloyd's market and the IUA.
+It has no enforcement authority but operates as the industry's self-governance mechanism for war-risk pricing.
 During the 2024 Red Sea Houthi crisis, JWC Listed Area designations caused AWRP for Red Sea transits to spike from near-zero to 0.3-0.7% of hull value per voyage, adding tens of thousands of dollars per transit for a supertanker.
+The JWC does not unwind a designation on the basis of diplomatic instruments: listed status reverts only when actuarial evidence of sustained loss reduction accumulates, a process Lloyd's List describes as one that "historically takes years".

 Source Material